dutykh/SerreCyl/README.md

 ## License

-This repository is intended for academic and research purposes.
-Please contact the corresponding author for reuse or collaboration inquiries.
+This repository is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).

+You are free to use, modify, and distribute this work under the terms of the LGPL-3.0.
+For more details, see the [LICENSE.md](LICENSE.md) file in this repository or visit the [official license page](https://www.gnu.org/licenses/lgpl-3.0.html).

+If you use this work or code, please cite the manuscript and acknowledge the authors.

 ## Contact